dragon-dune/dragon-dune/dragon-dune.md

 8. The loser removes all units from the territory, regardless of whether or not they took part in the battle.
 The loser also discards all artifact cards used.
-9. If a player who took part in the battle has a their opponent as their usurper, and has a sabotaged artifact of the same suit as the artifact their opponent played, then they may declare their treachery and automatically win the battle, taking no losses.
+9. If a player who took part in the battle has had their opponent as their usurper, and has a sabotaged artifact of the same suit as the artifact their opponent played, then they may declare their treachery and automatically win the battle, taking no losses.
 The